Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College. Tixtla, Guerrero. March 16, 2015.

 Citizen search organized by families of the missing students in the hills outside Iguala, the city where they disappeared.
 Huahuaxtla, Guerrero.
 January 16, 2015.

-The family of missing student Julio César López Patolzin celebrates his 25th birthday.
+The family of missing student Julio César López Patolzin marks his 25th birthday.
 Tixtla, Guerrero.
 January 29, 2015.

 Romana, mother of missing student José Ángel Campos Cantor.
 Tixtla, Guerrero.
 March 2, 2015.